sapegin/blog.sapegin.me/content/all/react-testing-4-cypress.md

 // ...
 ```

-Now, every time we run our app in development mode or integration tests, network requests will be mocked, without any changes to the application code or tests, except four lines of code in the root module.
+Now, when we run integration tests, or the app in development mode, all network requests will be mocked.
+We don’t need to do anything special when we make a request, except these four lines of code in the root module.

 ### Creating our first test